IH Summer Scholarship (BUSM I)

 - Attend the IH Mini-Course for BUSM I Students administered by the IH Program at BUSM (via the Office of Enrichment).

-Deadline and Application: The deadline for the IH Summer Scholarship is April 4, 2014.
-Click here for application.
+Deadline and Application: The deadline for the IH Summer Scholarship is April 3, 2015.
+Click here for 2014 application (for reference only).

 Links to Begin Your Search for a Project/Program: